-Southern squash casserole is a staple at any potluck gathering.
+Southern Squash Casserole is a favorite at every potluck gathering.
 With grated Cheddar cheese, crumbled Ritz crackers, and fresh summer squash, this squash casserole is a great way to use those summer vegetables!

-Squash casserole is ubiquitous on the Southern table in the summer time, probably because nearly everyone who has a garden grows squash and one plant produces about a million yellow squash.
+Squash Casserole with Ritz crackers is ubiquitous on the Southern table in the summertime, probably because nearly everyone who has a garden grows squash and one plant produces about a million yellow squash.
 And don’t even get me started on zucchini!